chrultrabook/docs/src/docs/firmware/developer-mode.md

 ---
 # Enabling developer mode

-Enabling [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) the the first step to running an alternate OS on your chromebook!
+Enabling [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) is the first step to running an alternate OS on your chromebook!

 ::: danger
 Doing this will wipe **all** user data!
 Make backups if needed before proceeding.